JakubSochor/JakubSochor.github.io/_pages/experience.md

 ### Vlatacom
 #### Computer Vision Developer <span class="time-span">(11/2017 – 01/2018, Belgrade)</span>
    - I spent three months on a secondment in Vlatacom within iARTIST European project
-   - The outcome of the secondment was a proof of concept for application of fine-grained vehicle classification and vehicle colour recognition
+   - The outcome of the secondment was a proof of concept for the application of fine-grained vehicle classification and vehicle colour recognition

 ### Brno University of Technology
 #### Researcher – Computer Vision & Machine Learning <span class="time-span">(11/2013 – 07/2018, Brno)</span>
-   - I worked on a research in automatic traffic surveillance, specifically vehicle re-identification, automatic camera calibration, fine-grained recognition of vehicles
+   - I worked on research in automatic traffic surveillance, specifically vehicle re-identification, automatic camera calibration, fine-grained recognition of vehicles
    - The [results]({% link _pages/publications.md %}) of the research were published in top Computer Vision and Machine Learning journals and conferences (CVPR, CVIU, etc.)
    - The contributions to the State of the Art included improved design of Convolution Neural Networks, automatic camera calibration methods, and other